Hawadacirka/pairsgame/README.md

 ### Pair's Game

 ## Process
-Two cards must form a matching pair.
+Two cards must to form a matching pair to complete the game.

 ## Built with
 - HTML5